Y.T. Rubber Co., Ltd. (YTRC)

 CSR Farmers Survey

-With the improvement of traceability of raw materials in mind, we are also actively implementing farmer support activities, such as creating educational opportunities for many farmers and providing fertilizers free of charge, starting in 2019.
+With an eye toward improving the traceability of raw materials, we have been actively implementing farmer support activities since 2019, including creating educational opportunities for many farmers and providing free fertilizer.

 Farmer survey